Your pain threshold

 Re-lowering your pain threshold

-Low-level pain is a warning.
+Low-intensity pain is a warning.

-It must be considered and analyzed logically.
+It should be taken seriously, and analyzed logically.

-That's not the case.
+This is not the case.

 Being attentive to low-level pain won't make the acute pain you feel any worse.